Misterblue/opensim-docker/opensim-herbal3d/README.md

 Initially, there are two configuratios:

-- docker-standalone: a simple run of OpenSimulator image in a single docker container
+- standalone: a simple run of OpenSimulator image in a single docker container
 - three: this creates a three docker container set that includes:
   * OpenSimulator simulator with the Herbal3d addon-modules;
   * an nginx web server serving BasilJS; and